zenodallavalle/italy-geopop/docs/source/usage.rst

 More
 -------
-Check out complete guide for more informations.
+Check out the complete guide for more informations.